 1. Roblox Helps Scale Indie Gaming

-Searches for “Roblox” started to spike in 2020.
+Searches for “Roblox” are still spiking in 2021.

 Indie gaming is nothing new.